Stinging Nettle – Planting, Care And Tips

-Indian nettle, bergamot, gold balm, bee balm or – based on the botanical name – monard: The species of the genus Monarda carry many names with us.
-However, the English name Indian nettle is most widespread, because the species, which originates from North America, was used by the Indians as a medicinal plant long before its introduction as an ornamental plant.
-The perennial, which belongs to the family of labiates (Lamiaceae), received its German name because of its nettle-like, aromatic-scented leaves, from which the Oswego Indians made a tea against colds.
+Stinging nettle, Indian nettle, bergamot, gold balm, bee balm or – based on the botanical name – monard: The species of the genus Monarda carry many different names.
+However, the Indian nettle (or Stinging nettle) is most widespread, because the species, which originates from North America, was used by the Indians as a medicinal plant long before its introduction as an ornamental plant.
+The perennial, which belongs to the family of labiates (Lamiaceae), received its name because of its nettle-like, aromatic-scented leaves, from which the Oswego Indians made a tea against colds.

 Location and soil

-Indian nettles prefer permeable, nutrient-rich, moderately moist soil.
-In their homeland, Indian nettles grow in light forests and at wood-edges, therefore they tolerate semi-shade very well.
-Even with full sun they get along well, the Soil must be a little more humid then.
+Stinging nettle prefer permeable, nutrient-rich, moderately moist soil.
+In their homeland, stinging nettle grow in light forests and at wood-edges, therefore they tolerate semi-shade very well.
+Even with full sun they get along well, the aoil must be a little more humid then.
 Since the location requirements are quite different, one should consider the information on the label with the purchase.
-Irrespective of type and variety, Indian nettles do not tolerate waterlogging.
+Irrespective of type and variety, stinging nettle do not tolerate waterlogging.
 They also don’t like wintry soils.

 By dividing the plants in spring or autumn after flowering, you can stop the urge to spread and multiply the perennials at the same time.
-All on sandy, rather dry soils you should split Indian nettles at least every five years, as they age quite quickly here and otherwise disappear with time.
+All on sandy, rather dry soils you should split the stinging nettle plants at least every five years, as they age quite quickly here and otherwise disappear with time.

 Further care tips